 This is all nice to see, but, over and above this, Omnisend also lets you use your own company or store details, which are listed under ‘Account’.
 If you run multiple stores in different locations, or sell in different countries, being able to throw in local store or currency details all helps to make your email more relevant.

-If you’re signed up to the Standard or Pro plans, you can also customize product recommendations so different suggestions appear to different people.
+On all plans, including the free plan, you can also customize product recommendations so different suggestions appear to different people.

 Omnisend offers a number of campaign options.
 One of these is to create two slightly different email campaigns and send them out to different groups of contacts simultaneously.
 This is known as A/B testing, and the idea is to compare the performance of the two emails before launching a full campaign.